AroraXD/IoT-Healthbar-Necklace/README.md

 ##An overview of my design process/making off  with pictures can be found [on this blog](http://physicalcomputingproject.tumblr.com/)

 ###:octocat: If you run into any issues feel free to contact me on [twitter](https://twitter.com/uveavanto):octocat:
-###:octocat:If there are spelling/grammer mistakes in this guide then open a pull request :octocat:
+###:octocat: If there are spelling/grammer mistakes in this guide then open a pull request :octocat: